bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

    Some Things Signed When Spending An Output

-As illustrated in the figure above, the data Bob signs includes the txid and :ref:`output index <term-output-index>` of the previous transaction, the previous output’s pubkey script, the pubkey script Bob creates which will let the next recipient spend this transaction’s output, and the amount of satoshis to spend to the next recipient.
+As illustrated in the figure above, the data Bob signs includes the txid and :term:`output index <Output index>` of the previous transaction, the previous output’s pubkey script, the pubkey script Bob creates which will let the next recipient spend this transaction’s output, and the amount of satoshis to spend to the next recipient.
 In essence, the entire transaction is signed except for any signature scripts, which hold the full public keys and `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ signatures.

 After putting his signature and public key in the signature script, Bob broadcasts the transaction to Bitcoin miners through the `peer-to-peer network <../devguide/p2p_network.html>`__.
 Each peer and miner independently validates the transaction before broadcasting it further or attempting to include it in a new block of transactions.